liuxinren456852/laser_calibration/README.md

 File System
 -----------

 There are three main directories within this repository: Data, Code, and sicktoolbox-1.0.x.
 All data collected from this project is stored within the subdirectories of Data.
-These subdirectories contain either the raw laser scan data (overflow data was not recored, removing the need for background subtraction), the average of the raw data from each scan, and the calculated apex of each scan.
+These subdirectories contain either the raw laser scan data (overflow data was not recorded, removing the need for background subtraction), the average of the raw data from each scan, and the calculated apex of each scan.
 There are additional directories contained within these three data types, appearing in the format:

     YYYYMMDD_TRIAL-NUM

-This directories signifiy the date and trial from which the data was collected.
-Within these directories exist the actual data files, stored as comma-seperated values (csv).
+This directories signify the date and trial from which the data was collected.
+Within these directories exist the actual data files, stored as comma-separated values (csv).
 These files appear in the format:

     LIDAR-NUM_pose_POSE-NUM